NicoRenaud/starter-academic/content/authors/admin/_index.md

   url: https://www.esciencecenter.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: Advancing Academic Research Through Through Software Development
+bio: Advancing Academic Research Through Software Development

 # # Interests to show in About widget
 # interests: